simonthorell/esp32-lvgl-hid/README.md

   idf.py clean
   idf.py fullclean
   ```
+## Setup Firmware Over The Air (FOTA)
+- See file `partition_table.csv` and main folder as well as `firmware.bin` and `firmware.json`in the bin-folder.
+- In `ESP-IDF menuconfig` search for *"Partition table"*.
+In this project option 2 is used as the firmware is larger than the standard size of 1 MB.
+  - Option 1.
+Use *"Factory app, two OTA definitions"* to use standard partition size (1MB per partition).
+  - Option 2.
+Use *"Custom partition table CSV"* and add the `partition_table.csv` file.
+You can edit the size of the partitions directly in this file depending on your specific ESP32 microcontroller.
+- The firmware check is done in the FreeRTOS task: *"fota_task"* defined in `main.c`.
+For details of implementation, see the file `esp_firmware.c`.
+- In the src `CMakeLists.txt`, the following has to be added to the **REQUIRES**: `esp_http_client esp_https_ota json` under **idf_component_register**.
+- When building the project, `check_and_copy.cmake` and src `CMakeLists.txt` will find and copy the built .bin-file to the firmware folder automatically.
+- Update the paths in `main.cpp` and `firmware.json` to your own firmware update path.
+In this project we use GitHub only.
+- When you are ready to release and push the firmware update, change the version numbers in `main.cpp` and `firmware.json` - then commit to main branch.
+Monitor the MCU over UART to check that the device is correctly requesting and getting the latest update.
+- Once the MCU has downloaded and installed the new firmware, it will reboot to the opposite ota partition and display firmware version on the LCD.

 ## Build Your Project Without GUI [Optional]
 - Press `CMD + Shift + P` and type `ESP-IDF: Build your Project`